The topmost point of a flagstaff from which a flag can be flown, and which lies below the cap or

 as defined above), it is

-between 3.5 and 7.5m long (dependent upon rank) and tapers from 120 cm to 80 cm.
-The hoist carries either the
+between 3.5 and 7.5 m long (dependent upon rank) and tapers from 120 cm to 80 cm.
+The hoist carries

-edged or fringed with alternating livery colours (see also ‘battle standard’,
+the whole is edged or fringed with alternating livery colours (see also

 Heraldic standard of the Master Gunner St James’